-At their March 21, 2016 meeting, the Southwest Area Transportation Committee ("SWAT") received an update from Contra Costa Transportation Authority ("Authority") staff on the Initial Draft Transportation Sales Tax Expenditure Plan ("TEP"), and discussed various funding categories and policies related to components of the plan.
+At their March 21 and 28, 2016 meetings, the Southwest Area Transportation Committee ("SWAT") received an update from Contra Costa Transportation Authority ("Authority") staff on the Initial Draft Transportation Sales Tax Expenditure Plan ("TEP"), and discussed various funding categories and policies related to components of the plan.
 SWAT appreciates the opportunity to provide input and acknowledges that the plan represents a tremendous amount of hard work and collaboration.
 SWAT also wishes to express its gratitude and appreciation to Authority staff for attending SWAT TAC and SWAT meetings over last several months in assisting the sub-region through this process.

 To date, SWAT has held a series of meetings in which the Draft TEP has been the focus of discussion.
-At the March 21, 2016 meeting, the TEP v2.0 Funding Category allocations and description language were discussed in detail and SWAT is forwarding the following comments and recommendations for the Authority's consideration:
+At the March 21 and the March 28, 2016 meetings, the TEP v2.0 and v2.1 funding category allocations and description language were discussed in detail.
+SWAT is forwarding the following comments and recommendations for the Authority's consideration: